-Data will be released, upon request by to the FAA, NTSB, law enforcement or any other appropriate agency upon their request in in-connection with an accident investigation, or other inquiry as related to their respective missions.
+Data will be released to the FAA, NTSB, law enforcement or any other appropriate agency upon their request in connection with an accident investigation or other inquiry related to their respective missions.

 Flight tracks, either individual or consolidated, without tail number identification, may be requested by and released to the public in a graphical format only.
-All-District staff shall follow all applicable policies and processes related to requests for public information-shall apply, to include the California Public Records Act.-
+District staff shall follow all applicable policies and processes related to requests for public information, to include the California Public Records Act.